Preparing your manuscript

 Authors can provide datasets, tables, movies, or other information as additional files.
 Additional files will be published along with the accepted article.
 Results that would otherwise be indicated as ‘data not shown’ should be included as additional files.
 Each additional file should be cited in sequence within the main body of text.
 Additional files should be named “Additional file 1” and so on and should be referenced explicitly by file name within the body of the article, e.g. ‘An additional movie file shows this in more detail (see Additional file 1)’.

-References must be numbered consecutively, in square brackets, in the order in which they are cited in the text, followed by any in tables or legends.
+References must be numbered consecutively, in square brackets, in the order in which they are cited in the text, including any tables or legends.
+Example: “According to Lourenço , scorpion venoms have been studied for more than a century, and some interesting results were revealed since then [3, 4, 5]”.
 Unpublished data and personal communications should not be included in the reference list.
 JVATiTD follows the reference standards summarized in the NLM’s International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References webpage and detailed in the NLM’s Citing Medicine, 2nd edition.
 Examples of reference style are shown below:

 Standard journal article